joelfad/TankCommanderPanic/doc/panic_game_protocol.md

 This document describes the message format and order for Panic Game Protocol, the protocol used by Tank Commander Panic.
 It is built on TCP and allows for joining games and supports the gameplay.
+The protocol runs over port `4410`.

 This is version `2` of the protocol.
 Protocol version numbers will simply increment when an incompatible change is made.